Kevin K. Douglass

 • Successful defense of a majority shareholder in a two-week jury trial involving the buyout of a minority shareholder

-• Advantageous settlement after a two-week trial defending business against a $54 million destruction of business claim
+• Advantageous settlement after a two-week trial defending public company against a $54 million destruction of business claim

 • Defense of a billion-dollar entity’s chief financial officer in multiple cases, including class actions